dDenVil/sen0366/README.md

 | controlLaserOpen                | 25     |works (laser stays ON)      |
 | controlLaserClose               | 26     |works        |

+After you type any command, you may have to type **2** as well to start continuous measurement.
+If you have any ideas, how this commands works, let me know)
 Also you can find code in code.ino
 ```c
 /*!